gladstone-institutes/targeted-file-expiration/README.md

 **DeleteScript.ps1 ** doesn't have nearly the customization, because the filters already took place through the first script.
 This just goes through the hidden folder and deletes files older than X days (which should be a larger value than the move script).
 It also has a routine to go through and delete any empty folders, to keep from cluttering the inode tables with excess folders.

+***NOTE:*** It is *highly* recommended to manually execute the powershell script with the date modified to a greater value for the first run.
+This will give users time to realize they've lost files without them being deleted.
+If space permits, 6 months (`-180` days) is recommended.

 `$path = "C:\TO-BE-DELETED"` The path where the images are hidden

 `$limit = (Get-Date).AddDays(-60)` This is the time cutoff in negative to go backwards in time.
 This sets how many calendar days ago to look for files written before X days ago.